TheRealGeoDash2019/Octium/README.md

 - [ ] Section to change headers sent to site on proxy (eg. user-agent)
 - [ ] Share button
 - [ ] Dashboard with widgets
-- [ ] Make Ultraviolet take less space
+- [ ] Make Superviolet take less space
 - [ ] URL option for cloaking
 - [ ] Update iframe on custom style change
 - [ ] Suggestions for home page